-Telecare personal alarms are available across our communities to let a friend or family member know you need help, and motion sensors to turn light on and reduce your risk of falls iCares is a Sandwell service that helps organise healthcare for adults with long term conditions no matter what is wrong with them, where they live or how old they are.
-It includes a whole range of staff including nurses, therapists and support workers providing specialist community interventions to support patients to remain out of hospital, coordinate their care and receive the appropriate rehabilitation.
+Integrated Care Services (iCares) is a nationally recognised service Sandwell service that pioneers hospital admission avoidance, case management and community rehabilitation organising healthcare for adults no matter what is wrong with them, their age or where they live.
+The service includes a diverse range of staff including nurses, therapists and support workers providing specialist community interventions to support patients to remain out of hospital, coordinate their care and receive the appropriate rehabilitation whether that is in their own homes or in care homes.
+This integrated team operates seven days a week, supporting GP colleagues and working collaboratively with voluntary and community groups and agencies.